JohannesKuh/Salifort-Motors-Employee-Retention-Capstone-Project/README.md

 - Certificate: [Google Advanced Data Analytics Certificate](https://coursera.org/share/4624c99a3e0ecb1d77fb8e7a229f3018)
 - AI assistance provided by Claude (Anthropic) for code guidance, interpretation refinement and documentation support

+## License

+This repository's code is licensed under the MIT License (see LICENSE).
+The dataset (`HR_comma_sep.csv`) is sourced from [Kaggle](https://www.kaggle.com/datasets/mfaisalqureshi/hr-analytics-and-job-prediction) and released under [CC0: Public Domain](https://creativecommons.org/publicdomain/zero/1.0/), placing no restrictions on its use or redistribution.